claudiaximenaro/PathoLens/README.md

 ## Input Data Structure

-PathoLens expects the following directory structure for input data:
+PathoLens expects the following directory structure for input data, make sure you have at least the SILVA database and the list of species in their respective folders:

 ```
 .